nickjcroucher/gubbins/docs/gubbins_tutorial.md

 ## Analysis with Gubbins

-The resulting whole genome alignment can then be generated using Gubbins:
+The resulting whole genome alignment can then be analysed using Gubbins:

 ```
 run_gubbins.py --prefix PMEN3 PMEN3.aln